anw-tech/learning-git/README.md

 git remote add origin

-doing my first changes in the process of learning git
+doing my first changes in the process of learning git -sameer